wtsi-hpag/easyChain/README.md

-     3. Disease databases such as ClinVar, Gwas_catlog, hgmd and omim We have included these 4 datasets in the pipeline and they will be ready after installation \ No action is needed for users but copy IMDB to the working directory if you are not working on src  \
+     3. Disease databases such as ClinVar, Gwas_catlog, hgmd and omim We have included these 4 datasets in the pipeline and they will be ready after installation \ No action is needed for users if you are working on /full/path/to/easyChain/src/            \
+        Or copy IMDB to the working directory if you are not working on src                         \

-     4. VCF files have to be the annotated files with RS numbers assigned to each called varrant Self generated VCFs without annotation will not work
+     4. VCF files have to be the annotated files with RS numbers assigned to each called variant Self generated VCFs without annotation will not work

 #### USAGE